Hurt in a Car Accident or

 For the entire state of Florida, AHCA data shows 100 percent compliance among all 684 statewide nursing homes.
 And 1,722 out of the state’s 3,097 ALFs have met the mandate’s requirements, for a 55.60 percent compliance rate.

-Gov. Rick Scott proposed the emergency power plan rule following the deaths last year of a dozen elderly people in a Hollywood Hills nursing home during and in the weeks following Hurricane Irma.
-The Florida Legislature passed rules mandating that those facilities verify they have installed a working generator or alternate backup power source by June 1, the start of hurricane season.
+Gov. Rick Scott proposed the emergency power plan rule after a dozen elderly people died in a Hollywood Hills nursing home during and after Hurricane Irma.
+The Florida Legislature passed a rule requiring facilities to verify the installation of a working generator or alternate backup power source by June 1, the start of hurricane season.

 Florida is one of the first states in the nation to require emergency generators at all nursing homes and ALFs.